SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 A rarely-used technique, not because it isn't powerful but because it doesn't appeal to the sorts of shinobi able to learn it.
 It's a high-powered, taxing, close-ranged wind release technique; most shinobi who prefer close combat will opt for weapons or other elements, and most wind release users prefer to keep their distance.
 It has seen some limited popular of Sunagakure's ANBU.
 The user emits chakra from their fingertips, forming a virtually invisible "sword" of intense, high-speed winds, which lasts just long enough to make a single attack with.
 This technique leaves very distinctive wounds, deep slashes with hundreds of miniscule tears at the edges.

-Chakra: 30, \+20 if it hits
+Chakra: 35, \+15 if it hits
 Upkeep: 0
-Damage: 5d8\*10
+Damage: 5d12\*10
 Accuracy: \+4
-Range: Melee
 Speed: 14
 Seal Speed: 22

-Tags: Slashing, Melee
+Special: This technique receives only half your damage bonus.

+Tags: Attack, Melee, Slashing

 Effects:
-This technique's damage cannot be blocked, and the effectiveness of an opponent's damage reduction (if any) is halved.
-If this technique hits, it may be used consecutively (no other non-Interrupt actions are taken between uses).
-If you do so, its Seal Speed is removed, and its Chakra cost is reduced to 30 whether or not it hits.
-However, each attack (including ones that miss) increases its Upkeep by 3\.
+This technique's damage cannot be blocked, and the effectiveness of an opponent's damage reduction is halved.
+If this technique hits, it may be used consecutively.
+If you do so, its Seal Speed is removed, and its Chakra cost is reduced to 35 whether or not it hits.
+However, each attack increases its Upkeep by 3.
 Once you release this Upkeep, the blade dissipates.

-Kaze no Yaiba uses only half your actual ninjutsu damage bonus to determine the damage it deals.
-For determining wounds, its damage is considered 50% higher.
+Kaze no Yaiba gains a \+75% wounding bonus.

 ### **Okamaitachi no Jutsu \- Scything Wind Technique**